StochasticBiology/hypertraps-ct/README.md

 `Verify/`
 ---------
+Code to generate synthetic test datasets
+  * `generate-easycube.c` -- C code to generate an easy L=3 case
+  * `generate-hardcube.c` -- C code to generate a more difficult L=3 case
-  * code to generate cubes; cross studies
+  * `generate-cross.c` -- C code to generate several L=5 cases supporting competing pathways

 `RawData/`
 ----------
   * Phylogenies and feature lists for MRO and TB